 2. Semantics errors

 Even if all your data was successfully transitioned to the new location, some failures in data semantics could occur.
 For instance, in your previous data storage, there was a field called “grand total.”
-After the data migration to the target location, the data from this field ends up in a different field or column.
+After the data transitions to the target location, the data from this field ends up in a different field or column.
 This can result in inaccurate reporting, wrong interpretations, and data gaps.

 3. Extended downtime

-This data migration risk occurs when the migration process takes longer than expected.
+This data migration risk occurs when the transition process takes longer than expected.
 This may result in significant losses for your business.
 As your system does not work during the migration, you stop collecting data and may lose some part of the essential business insights.

 If your business is located in the US, a good idea is to choose a software engineering partner from Eastern Europe.
-Because of the big time zone difference, your partnering team will work on the data migration steps when you literally sleep and your business is outside of work hours.
+Because of the big time zone difference, your partnering team will work on the data migration steps when you sleep and your business is outside of work hours.

 4. Data corruption

-Data corruption is one of the data migration risks that can happen if unwanted data types are migrated to the new system.
+Data corruption is one of the data transfer risks that can happen if unwanted data types are migrated to the new system.
 As a result, you can face a system crash or damage the data organization.

 5. App performance